Rwanda Country Commercial Guide

 Last published date:

-The Rwanda Development Board (RDB) is responsible for promoting investment and facilitating market entry for investors.
-The RDB is a good place to start when considering establishing a business in Rwanda.
-The RDB offers a range of services to potential investors, including assistance with acquiring licenses, certificates, approvals, authorizations, and permits required by law to set up and operate a business enterprise in Rwanda.
+The Rwanda Development Board (RDB) is responsible for investment promotion and facilitating market entry for investors.
+The RDB is a good place to start when considering establishing a business in Rwanda and offers a range of services to potential investors, including assistance with acquiring licenses, certificates, approvals, authorizations, and permits required by law to set up and operate a business enterprise in Rwanda.
 Any agreements negotiated with RDB involving tax issues should be separately and fully approved by RRA before being finalized to improve enforceability of tax provisions.
-The Rwandan Private Sector Federation, a public-private partnership umbrella organization with strong ties to the government, East African Business Council, Rwanda Bankers’ Association, and the Rwanda Tours & Travel Association can also provide information on potential local business partners.
-Consider connecting with the American Chamber of Commerce in Rwanda via their website or Facebook.
+The Rwandan Private Sector Federation (PSF), an umbrella organization represents the interests of the Rwandan business community

 ×